navikt/kafka-sandbox/README.md

 1. Clear topic measurements with `./clients.sh deltopic measurements`.

-2. Start measurements producer and let it send 2-3 valid messages to the topic:
+2. Produce 3 measurements to the topic:

-        ./clients.sh producer
+        ./clients.sh produce 3

-    Stop it with `CTRL+C`.

 3. Send a poison pill `null` message to the measurements topic:

-        ./clients.sh null-producer
+        ./clients.sh null-producer measurements

-4. Send 2-3 more valid measurement events:
+4. Send 3 more valid measurement events:

-        ./clients.sh producer
+        ./clients.sh produce 3

-    After quitting there will be somewhere between 5-10 messages present on the topic, including the `null` message in the middle.
+    After quitting there will be somewhere between 7 messages present on the topic, including the `null` message in the middle.

 5. Start Spring Boot app with retrying error handler that should give up after 2 retries: